Marriage Certificates Alabama State, AL

-Getting married requires you to pay a fee for a marriage license.
-Alabama marriage license fee is $70 - $104.
+Alabama marriage certificate fee is $70 - $104; varies by county.
 Legal marriage age is 18, minimum age is 16 w/consent.
 No waiting period, blood test or residency requirements.
-There are 67 counties where you can apply and obtain a marriage license from the state's county probate court clerk offices.
+There are 67 counties where you can apply and obtain a marriage certificate from the state's county probate court clerk offices.

 - Legal Age With Parental Consent: 16.